Pediatric Trichinosis Follow-up

 • Asymptomatic infection - A history of exposure associated with eosinophilia but without signs and symptoms

-Complications occur in the early or acute stages of severe or, occasionally, in moderately severe trichinosis and can usually be prevented if patients receive adequate treatment during early stages of the disease.
+Complications occur in the early or acute stages of severe or, occasionally, in moderately severe trichinosis and can usually be prevented if patients receive adequate medical and pharmaceutical treatment during early stages of the disease.

-• Cardiac: Although T spiralis larvae do not become encapsulated in heart muscle tissue, focal cellular infiltrates, consisting mainly of eosinophils and mononuclear cells, are observed because of their transitory stay in the heart.
-The changes are more extensive 4-8 weeks after ingestion.
+• Cardiac: Although T. spiralis larvae do not become encapsulated in heart muscle tissue, focal cellular infiltrates consisting mainly of eosinophils and mononuclear cells are observed due to their transitory stay in the heart.
+Cardiac muscle changes are more extensive 4-8 weeks after ingestion.
 Arrhythmias and heart failure may occur in exceptionally heavy infection.
-A prospective study showed cardiac involvement in 13% of patients, almost all of which consisted of nonspecific ST-T changes and minimal effusions without impairment of systolic function.
+A prospective study showed cardiac involvement in 13% of patients, almost all of which consisted of nonspecific ST-T changes and minimal pericardial effusions without impairment of systolic function.

 • Pulmonary: Patients with lung involvement can present with pneumonitis or bronchitis.

-• CNS: In cases of very severe infection, migrating larvae may penetrate cerebral tissues from blood vessels.
+• Central neurologic: In cases of very severe infection, migrating larvae may penetrate cerebral tissues from blood vessels.
 Patients may present with obtundation or excessive excitement.
-Some present with signs of meningitis.[16]
+Some present with signs of meningitis.
+[27]

 Previous